John A Coleman School

 How does John A Coleman School spend its money?

 John A Coleman School directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to John A Coleman School tax-deductible?